alienyaoi/bows-manor/README.md

 feel free to cuddle / whisper me whenever. don't be scared.

-proshippers, racists, pedophiles (groomers), ex-friends, hjtler d riders, etc do not interact, i don't care if your nice. you will be put on a list for investigation purposes. /serious!
+proshippers, racists, pedophiles (groomers), ex-friends, hjtler d riders, lesboys, homophobics, etc do not interact, you guys are not real. i don't care if your nice. you will be put on a list for investigation purposes. /serious!

 pls don't be weird to me or my ocs. (unless your a close friend) it has happened before.